-The Workplace Communication in Canada Program is now accepting applications for courses starting in January and February 2018
+The Workplace Communication in Canada Program is now accepting applications for courses starting in February 2018

 The Mennonite New Life Centre of Toronto, in association with the G. Raymond Chang School of Ryerson University, will offer the Workplace Communication in Canada (WCC) Program in early 2018.